mmistakes/minimal-mistakes/_posts/2022/2022-06-21-azure-ad-oauth-client-credential-flow-certificate-walk-through.md

 ---
-title: Azure AD OAuth client credential flow with custom certificate walktrough
+title: Azure AD OAuth client credential flow with custom certificate walk-through
 date: 2022-06-01 10:00
 tags: [Azure, Azure Active Directory, OAuth, Postman, certificate, security]
-excerpt: "In this walktrough I show how to use a certificate to request an access token to Azure Active Directory, using the OAuth 2.0 client credential flow"
+excerpt: "In this walk-through I show how to use a certificate to request an access token to Azure Active Directory, using the OAuth 2.0 client credential flow"

 header:
   overlay_image: https://live.staticflickr.com/65535/52074972176_d36ce1a7cc_h.jpg